freeeco/foleys_gui_magic/README.md

 Modified foleys_AutoOrientationSlider.h so that filmstrips maintains thier aspect ratio when resized.
 Use preprocessor definitions SLIDER_FILMSTRIP_HORIZONTALLY_CENTERED and SLIDER_FILMSTRIP_VERTICALLY_CENTERED to set horizontal and vertical centered justification.
+Also added high resampling quality to slider component drawing

 GuiItem Opacity Setting
 -----------------------